jcarloslr10/scaling-file-upload-process-on-kubernetes/README.md

 kubectl get hpa -n file-api --watch
 ```

-If you want to simulate a heavier workload, you can go to `load-tests/index.js` and adjust the parameters of the `fileapi` scenario according to the K6 documentation (https://k6.io/docs/using-k6/scenarios/).
+If you want to simulate a heavier workload, you can go to [`index.js`](https://github.com/jcarloslr10/scaling-file-upload-process-on-kubernetes/blob/main/load-tests/index.js#L9) file located in `load-tests` folder and adjust the parameters of the `fileapi` scenario according to the K6 documentation (https://k6.io/docs/using-k6/scenarios/).
 Here is the specific code:

 ```
 export const options = {